laurentdavid/edx-e2e-tests/README.rst

 We recommend using the provided Vagrant environment to develop and run tests.

 1. `Install Vagrant`__
-2. `Install Ansible`__
-3. In the `edx-e2e-tests/vagrant` directory, execute this command:
+2. In the `edx-e2e-tests` directory, execute this command:

 .. code:: bash

     vagrant up

-4. This will create and provision a new Vagrant environment.
+3. This will create and provision a new Vagrant environment.

 You will also need an installation of the edX to run the tests on.
 See `edx/configuration`__ for instructions on provisioning an edX instance.